-With cashed up corporate balance sheets and strong earnings growth, employment levels continue to improve across America in 2015.
-The latest unemployment rate has declined to 5.6% as of June 27, 2015.
-Meanwhile, the number of long-term unemployed fell 300,000, the sharpest drop in 2½ years, to 3.5 million.
+With cashed up corporate balance sheets and strong earnings growth, employment levels continue to improve across America.
+The latest unemployment rate has declined to 5% as 1Q2016.

 If you find yourself looking for a job in the second half of the year, it’s important to hustle a little more or prepare for activity to pick up in the spring.
 Don’t give up home.
 Use this time to plan more thoroughly.